aheck/reflectrpc/README.md

 ## License ##

-ReflectRPC is licensed under the very liberal MIT license
+ReflectRPC is licensed under the MIT license

 ## Contact ##